Trendyol/SessionStore/README.md

 ### Storing and Retrieving Data

-Once SessionStore is installed, obtain an editor to perform read and write operations.
+Once Session Store is installed, obtain an editor to perform read and write operations.
 All operations are suspend functions that execute on background threads, making them safe to call from the main thread without blocking.

 ```kotlin
 lifecycleScope.launch {